BiznatchEnterprises/EZE-DATABASE-1/README.md

 Multiple databases can be loaded concurrently as unique "objects" within the class, accessing their methods (functions) individually.

-Once parsed from the database: All data can be accessed by using a double array.
+Once parsed from the database: All data can be used by a PHP script by using a double array.
 $DATABASE[partition][sector]